John Baker (Virginia politician): Early life

 John Baker was born in 1769 in Frederick County in the Province of Maryland.
 He attended Washington College (now Washington and Lee University), Lexington, Virginia for three years.
 Later, he studied law and was admitted to the bar.

 Career

 Baker began a law practice in Berkeley County, Virginia (now Jefferson County, West Virginia).

 Baker was a member of the Virginia House of Delegates from 1798 to 1799.
 He was one of the lawyers who defended Aaron Burr when he was tried for treason.
 He was elected as a Federalist to the Twelfth Congress (March 4, 1811 – March 3, 1813) with 56.44% of the vote, defeating Democratic-Republican Daniel Morgan.
 After leaving Congress, he resumed the practice of law.
 He was the commonwealth attorney for Jefferson County.

 Personal life

 Baker married Ann Mark, daughter of John Mark.
-His daughter Ann married Governor Thomas Walker Gilmer.
+His daughter Ann married Virginia Governor Thomas Walker Gilmer.

 Baker died on August 18, 1823, in Shepherdstown, Jefferson County, Virginia (now West Virginia).
 He is buried in the Old Episcopal Church Cemetery.